Cruising the Norwegian Joy Review

 This Norwegian Joy review was written, and the cruise vacation was enjoyed in June 2022.

-News of Drydock The Norweigan Joy is set to go into drydock from January 6 to February 13, 2024.
+Update: News of Drydock The Norweigan Joy is set to go into drydock from January 6 to February 13, 2024.
 As part of the upgrade, the ship will feature a new Thermal Spa, replacing the current Galaxy Pavilion to make space for it.
 Additionally, more balcony cabins will be added by removing a section of the Observation Lounge.
-And, to make room for an expanded Vibe area, the Laser Tag will be removed.
+The Laser Tag will be removed to make room for an expanded Vibe area.

 Norwegian Joy Review